 •Tougher assessment of sport provision via Ofsted to ensure the funding is bringing the maximum benefit for all pupils, with schools held to account for how they spend the money.

 •In the academic year 2018/19 we were awarded £16,380.

 “The Olympic and Paralympic Games marked an incredible year for this country and I will always be proud that we showed the world what Britain can do.

 I want to ensure the Games count for the future too and that means capitalising on the inspiration young people took from what they saw during those summer months.

 With this new approach to sport, we can create a culture in our schools that encourages all children to be active and enjoy sport, and helps foster the aspirations of future Olympians and Paralympians.

 Whether that is the future Jessica Ennis, Ellie Simmonds or Mo Farah, or someone who will simply learn to love sport and exercise for a lifetime, this investment will benefit a whole generation of children for many years to come”.

 How will Blisland Primary School use its Sports Premium?

-This year the school has used the services of Mary Tyrell, who is an experienced PE teacher from St Cleer School.
-She will introduce and/or develop various disciplines including:
+This year the school has used the services of 'Arena' Callington Sports Partnership.
+Highly skilled and qualified sports coaches will introduce and/or develop various disciplines including:

 •Staff CPD through observations, lesson breakdowns and whole school inset training.